mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 # A practical operating pattern

-For a Runtime 2.0 liquid-clustered table, I would use this lifecycle:
+For a Runtime 2.0 liquid-clustered table, I would split the life-cycle based on development and ongoing maintenance:

+Development:
+1. Use `SHALLOW CLONE` to fork a table for perf testing
-1. Define clustering keys from common query filters.
+1. Use `ALTER TABLE` to apply clustering based on common query filters.
-2. Write data normally with optimize write enabled where appropriate.
+1. Manually run `OPTIMIZE` to apply the clustering.
+1. Run A/B performance testing to confirm the impact on common queries that filter on the clustering keys.
+1. Optional - use the clustering quality method to evaluate the file skipping potential from various candidate clustering strategies.

+Production:
+1. Enable Liquid Clustering strategy.
-3. Run `OPTIMIZE` after meaningful batches or on a schedule.
+1. Run `OPTIMIZE` on a schedule or preferrable enable Auto Compaction.
-4. Let incremental selection and auto reclustering handle routine maintenance.
+1. Let incremental selection and auto reclustering handle routine maintenance.
-5. Monitor clustering quality and actual files scanned.
-6. Use `OPTIMIZE FULL` after a key change or when evidence justifies a broader reset.
+1. Use `OPTIMIZE FULL` after a key change.

 The opinionated takeaway is simple: **do not schedule full reclustering because it feels safer**.
 Runtime 2.0 is designed to tolerate small imperfections in exchange for dramatically lower write cost.
 Optimize the change, measure the layout, and reserve full rewrites for situations that actually require them.

-For the complete configuration reference and supported data types, see [Liquid clustering in Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-engineering/liquid-clustering).
+For the complete configuration reference and supported data types, see [Liquid Clustering in Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-engineering/liquid-clustering).